scare-scale/ScareScale/src/content/movie/hellboy-the-crooked-man-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /g1z1ZvYKcmk9EnVOTYXR6vkNjkZ.jpg
+synopsis: "Hellboy and a rookie BPRD agent get stranded in 1950s rural Appalachia.
+There, they discover a small community haunted by witches, led by a local devil with a troubling connection to Hellboy's past: the Crooked Man."
 ---
-Hellboy and a rookie BPRD agent get stranded in 1950s rural Appalachia.
-There, they discover a small community haunted by witches, led by a local devil with a troubling connection to Hellboy's past: the Crooked Man.